himaatluri/healthcare-fraud-identification-using-PCA-anomaly-detection/README.md

 3. Understand feature engineering on categorical data using Word Embeddings with CBOW-Bag of Words-technique
 4. Understand PCA algorithm for feature extraction
 5. Understand Unsupervised Anomaly detection on multivarite data
-6. Understand visualization technique to develop understand anomalous results.
+6. Understand visualization technique to understand anomalous results.